-TABLE OF CONTENTS DECEMBER 31, 2014 AND 2013
+TABLE OF CONTENTS

+Page

+Report of Independent Registered Public Accounting Firm 1

+Financial Statements

-Page Report of Independent Registered Public Accounting Firm 1 Financial Statements Statements of Net Assets Available for Benefits as of December 31, 2014 and 2013 3 Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2014 4 Notes to Financial Statements 5 Supplemental Information Schedule H, line 4i - Schedule of Assets (Held at End of Year) 20
+Statements of Net Assets Available for Benefits as of December 31, 2015 and 2014 3

+Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2015 4

+Notes to Financial Statements 5

+Supplemental Information

+Schedule H, line 4i - Schedule of Assets (Held at End of Year)

-As the Plan is a member of the Cummins Inc. and Affiliates Retirement and Savings Plans Master Trust ("Master Trust"), the schedules of assets (held at end of year), at December 31, 2014 and of reportable transactions for the year ended December 31, 2014 of the Master Trust have been certified by the Master Trustee and have been separately filed with the Department of Labor.
+As the Plan is a member of the Cummins Inc. and Affiliates Retirement and Savings Plans Master Trust ("Master Trust"), the schedules of assets (held at end of year), at December 31, 2015 and of reportable transactions for the year ended December 31, 2015 of the Master Trust have been certified by the Master Trustee and have been separately filed with the Department of Labor.
 Other Supplemental Schedules not filed herewith are omitted because of the absence of the conditions under which they are required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.

+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Benefits Policy Committee and Participants of the Cummins Retirement and Savings Plan for Non-Bargaining Employees Columbus, Indiana
+To the Benefits Policy Committee and

+Participants of the Cummins Retirement and

+Savings Plan

+Columbus, Indiana

-We have audited the accompanying statements of net assets available for benefits of the Cummins Retirement and Savings Plan for Non-Bargaining Employees (the "Plan") as of December 31, 2014 and 2013, and the related statement of changes in net assets available for benefits for the year ended December 31, 2014.
+We have audited the accompanying statements of net assets available for benefits of the Cummins Retirement and Savings Plan (the "Plan") as of December 31, 2015 and 2014, and the related statement of changes in net assets available for benefits for the year ended December 31, 2015.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.